chloe-gilligan/Nucella_2025/protocols/20250610_Field_Sample_Collection_protocol.md

 3) Identify different batches of egg capsules

 - Nucella are direct developers, so they only need to be at least 2 meters apart
-- For summer 2025, collect from 4 batches per site with 8 egg capsules from each batch
+- For summer 2025, collect from 6 batches per site with 8 egg capsules from each batch

 4) Collect egg capsules

 - Egg capsules that are collected need to be a creamy yellowish color
 - Pull off at the base
 - Make sure site code is written on a label on the jar

+5) At the batch where egg capsules were collected 6 quadrats will be placed around sampled batches

+- Place the batch in the middle of the quadrat
+- Record total # egg capsule, # laying adults, #other Nucella, % cover barnacles, % cover Mussels, % cover Asco, % Fucus, % cover other, #Carcinus, # Hemi

-5) Deploy temperature loggers at each site
+6) Deploy temperature loggers at each site

 - Set up hobo loggers prior to anchoring them with them labelled with each site name
 - Using paint scraper and gloves clear a flat area